Tamburasca/HarpsichordTuning/README.md

 parameter to initial values.

-The background noise can be measured through an integration and averaging over multiple slices by toggling hot-key'3'.
-This is an optional feature.
-Caveat: background noise must be kept low during that time.
+The background noise can be measured through an integration and averaging over multiple slices by toggling hot-key '3'.
+This is an optional feature (dev branch).
+Caveat: the background noise must be kept at a minimum during that time.
 The hot-keys '1' and '2' increase or decrease sensitivity levels, respectively, if noise threshold equals 'No'.

-Run the program with: <em>python3 Tuning</em>
+Run the program by <em>python3 Tuning</em> in the commandline.

-### Caveat
+### Caveats

 1) When tuning you may consider preventing the display from blanking, locking and the monitor's DPMS (on UNIX) energy saver from kicking in.
-Caffeine (discontinued) is a solution https://launchpad.net/caffeine
+Caffeine (discontinued) is a possible solution.

 2) On certain Linux distributions, a package named python-tk (or similar) needs to be installed, when running in virtual environments.